atet/unity/README.md

 ### Unity Pro Tips

+* **Clean Up**
+   * If you make changes to this application, you should uninstall the current version first before installing the updated version.
+   * On your Android device, go to Settings → DEVICE → Apps, find and select "New Unity Project" and click on "Uninstall".
+   * You may want to erase the test.apk or start numbering these files with some sort of versioning system as you make changes, e.g. test_V2.apk or test_2019-12-08.apk
 * Q: Why are we developing in Unity for an Android application, couldn't we have just used Android Studio?
    * A: Yes, but once you develop a project in Unity, it can also be built for iOS, PS4, Xbox One, Windows, MacOS, etc.
 * You will frequently go back and forth between manipulating objects in the Unity graphical user interface (GUI, referred to as "Unity") program and programming in Visual Studio Code (referred to as "VSCode").

-* Unity is essentailly free for you to make applications for yourself.
-Commercial use is also free, but there may be some strings attached there: <a href="https:" target="_blank">https://</a>
+* Unity is essentailly free for you learn and to make applications for yourself, but there may be some strings attached once you start making money from it: <a href="https://unity3d.com/legal/terms-of-service/software" target="_blank">https://unity3d.com/legal/terms-of-service/software</a>

-* Drive: A software engineer veteran colleague once told me
+* Drive: A colleague of mine (veteran software engineer) once told me while they were learning Unity:
 > Unity is.. peculiar...